 How many results did you find?

-Which of these countries is represented most in your search results?
+Which of these subjects has the most search results?

 What year was this report published?